 The proposed project must have an appropriate design, including a clear, logical and achievable plan for the progression between the proposed inputs, activities, outputs, outcomes and impact.
 There should be a clear pathway from project activities to transformational change (increased and sustained action on emissions reductions).
 The expected timings of the outputs described should also be included to demonstrate that the intended project activities are feasible within the project duration.
+Please ensure that security and safeguarding considerations are appropriately considered in the project summary.

-3.1.3 Eligibility Criteria
+3.1.3 Eligibility criteria